romanvm/WsgiBoostServer/Readme.rst

 - **OS**: Windows, Linux.
 In theory, WsgiBoostServer can be built and used on any OS that has a C++ 11/14-compatible compiler and supports Python ``setuptools``.
 - **Python**: 2.7+ (tested on 2.7 and 3.5).
-- **Boost**: tested with 1.58, 1.60 and 1.61, but probably will work with earlier versions that are not too old.
+- **Boost**: tested with 1.58, 1.60-1.62, but probably will work with earlier versions that are not too old.
 - **Compilers**: GCC 4.9+, MS Visual Studio 2015 Update 2+ (regardless of Python version).